-If permanent dewatering/drainage is prohibited, the structure should be designed to resist uplift pressure based on a design water level at Elevation 200.6 m using either a thickened bottom slab or vertical anchors extending into the underlying till strata.
+If permanent dewatering/drainage is prohibited, the structure should be designed to resist uplift pressure based on a design water level at Elevation 170.6 m using either a thickened bottom slab or vertical anchors extending into the underlying very stiff to hard silty clay and sandy silt strata.
 Suitable anchor design capacities are noted above in Section 6.8.1.